pulumi/pulumi-hugo/themes/default/content/docs/guides/saml/aad.md

 Navigate to [https://app.pulumi.com/signin/sso/](https://app.pulumi.com/signin/sso/) and enter the name of your Pulumi organization.
-If everything is configured correctly, you should be prompted to sign in to to your Azure AD instance, and then immediately redirected back to the Pulumi Service.
+If everything is configured correctly, you should be prompted to sign in to your Azure AD instance, and then immediately be redirected back to the Pulumi Service.

 ![Pulumi Service](/images/docs/reference/service/saml-aad/pulumi-console-signin.png)